LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/printing-objects.rst

 Property and Method Names
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-TODO: Check reference
+If you want a quick peek of what a an object contains, you can use the ``dir()`` function to collect and display the names for all of the items in a given object.
+This inbuilt function has a few quirks.

-Back in the Modules chapter, we learned how to use the dir() function to collect and display the names for all of the items in a module.
-We can use this function again for an object.
+Let's walkthrough to see how to handle one of them.

 .. admonition:: Try It!